catalyzeio/paas-cli-reference/combined_docs.md

   NAME=""      The name of the site configuration to delete
 ```

 `sites rm` allows you to remove a site by name.
-Since sites cannot be updated, if you want to change the name of a site, you must `rm` the site and then [create](#SitesCreate) it again.
-If you simply need to update your SSL certificates, you can use the [certs update](#CertsUpdate) command on the cert instance used by the site in question.
+Since sites cannot be updated, if you want to change the name of a site, you must `rm` the site and then <a data-unique="SitesCreate">create</a> it again.
+If you simply need to update your SSL certificates, you can use the <a data-unique="CertsUpdate">certs update</a> command on the cert instance used by the site in question.
 Here is a sample command

 ```
 catalyze sites rm mywebsite.com